David J. Brewer: Personal life and death

 Brewer adhered to a liberal form of Congregationalism, focusing on Jesus's ethical teachings and God's love for humankind instead of sin, hell, and theological principles more generally.
 He attended church all his life and taught Sunday school in Kansas and Washington, D.C.
 A firm supporter of missionary efforts, he was a member of the American Bible Society and the American Board of Commissioners for Foreign Missions.
 Brewer married Louise R. Landon, a native of Vermont, in 1861; they had four children.
 Louise died in 1898, and Brewer wed Emma Miner Mott three years afterward.
-Brewer's hobbies included going to the theater, hunting, playing cards, and reading detective stories.
+Brewer's hobbies included going to the theater, hunting, playing cards, reading detective stories, and vacationing at a cottage in Vermont on Lake Champlain.
 He was known as a friendly and patient man.

 Brewer had planned to retire from the Court when he turned seventy in 1907, but he changed his mind, saying he was "too young in spirit" to retire.
 In 1909, President William Howard Taft characterized the Court's state as "pitiable", writing that Fuller was "almost senile", that Harlan was doing "no work", that Brewer was "so deaf that he cannot hear" and had "got beyond the point of commonest accuracy in writing his opinions", and that Brewer and Harlan were sleeping during arguments.
 On March 28, 1910, Brewer, who had until then been in good health, experienced a massive stroke in his Washington, D.C., home and, before doctors could arrive, died.
-He was seventy-three years old.
+He was seventy-two years old.
 The U.S. Senate adjourned on March 29 out of respect for the justice, and Taft stated that he was an "able judge".
 Brewer's body was returned to Leavenworth, and a funeral was held at that city's First Congregational Church; he was buried at the Mount Muncie Cemetery in nearby Lansing.
 Taft nominated Charles Evans Hughes to take his place.